 Rick was the principal draftsperson of legislation which created a mortgage insurance subsidiary of New York City Housing Development Corporation, terminated an existing mortgage insurer, and transferred the assets of the existing insurer to New York City.

-Rick practiced public finance law at a leading national bond counsel firm before serving in state government as counsel to the state deputy comptroller for New York City.
-Immediately before joining Arent Fox, Rick was a partner in the real estate finance department at another prominent firm.
+Rick served in state government as counsel to the state deputy comptroller for New York City.
+Immediately before joining Arent Fox, Rick was a partner in the real estate department at another prominent firm.

 Rick is a member of the National Association of Bond Lawyers.